socnetv/app/README.md

 Operating System supported by the Qt toolkit.

 The project offers binaries and installers for the three major Operating Systems:
-Windows, MacOS and Linux.
+Windows, macOS and Linux.

 If there is no binary package for your OS, please download and compile the source code, as explained further below.

-## a) Install a binary package or installer (Linux/MacOS/Windows)
+## a) Install a binary package or installer (Linux/macOS/Windows)

 You can download an installer or a binary package for your Operating System from the project's Downloads page: https://socnetv.org/downloads